India's Gandhi dynasty facing more than just election defeat

-NEW DELHI The Nehru-Gandhi dynasty that has defined Indian politics for nearly a century faces more than a humiliating election defeat.
+NEW DELHI The Nehru-Gandhi dynasty that has defined Indian politics for nearly a century faces more than humiliating election defeat when results come out on Friday.

-The landslide victory for opposition leader Narendra Modi that seemed certain on Friday as votes were counted could condemn the family to political oblivion.
+An expected triumph for opposition leader Narendra Modi could condemn the family to political oblivion.

 Often described as a mixture of a royal family with the tragic glamour of the Kennedys, the dynasty gave India its first prime minister, the empire-beating barrister Jawaharlal Nehru.